The Computer Contradictionary

-The Computer Contradictionary is a non-fiction book by Stan Kelly-Bootle that compiles a satirical list of definitions of computer industry terms.
+The Computer Contradictionary, by Stan Kelly-Bootle, is a satirical dictionary of computer industry terms.
 It is an example of "cynical lexicography" in the tradition of Ambrose Bierce's The Devil's Dictionary.
 Rather than offering a factual account of usage, its definitions are largely made up by the author.

 The book was published in May 1995 by MIT Press and is an update of Kelly-Bootle's The Devil's DP Dictionary which appeared in 1981.